This post contains spoilers for the "Hang the DJ" episode of Black Mirror in season 4.

 While Black Mirror could have gone all in on this depressing take on the state of romance in 2017, it instead chooses to look at the bright side of love.
 At the side that can be quantified or fixed by an algorithm.
 There is no easy way to find your true love, you just have to go through it.

 Frank and Amy spend their first date, which will expire in just 12 hours, nervously making small talk, which turns into shit talk, literally.
 They question whether they should sleep together, choosing, to lay side-by-side holding hands, instead.
-After saying goodbye and moving on to the next relationship — his terrible one is destined to last a year, while hers is a nine-month fling — they realize they want another date.
+After saying goodbye and moving on to the next relationship — his terrible one is destined to last a year, while hers is a nine-month fling — they realise they want another date.
 Damn what the app says.

 The two end up rebelling against what their coaches tell them, but the twist is that the two have been living in a simulation.
-It's all been a test of their bond and they have passed with nearly flying colors since they have rebelled together 998 times out of a thousand simulations.
+It's all been a test of their bond and they have passed with nearly flying colours since they have rebelled together 998 times out of a thousand simulations.
 They are soulmates IRL, despite the fact that their romance has only played out in The System.
 It's only in the final moments of the episode in which the real Frank and Amy discover they are a nearly perfect match (they're 99% compatible) in this very big world.
 A sign that not all love is disposable even in the technology-obsessed dating landscape.